The Regulation of Cayman Islands Tokenised Funds – Clear Rules Now in Place

 The VASPA amendments complement the MFA and PFA amendments and clearly carve the issuance of digital investment tokens by a tokenized mutual fund in accordance with the MFA and digital investment tokens by a tokenized private fund in accordance with the PFA out from the VASPA definitions for “issuance of virtual assets” and “virtual asset issuance”.

-For further information, please reach out to a member of our Regulatory, Technology & Innovation, or Funds & Investment Services Team listed below.
+For further information, please reach out to a member of our Regulatory, Technology & Innovation, and Funds & Investment Services Team listed below.

 Share